Waste and pollution process in The Galway Clinic

 In 2014 we had ensured that native plants are planted in our grounds, added a new (environmentally designed) walkway through our protected woodland, and added additional bird boxes to the trees.

 We have put significant resources into reducing the ‘grey’ fleet emissions of our staff, creating and investing in cycling facilities.
 Our staff can avail of the Cycle to Work scheme, new bike storage facilities, and staff showers for those who commute by bike.
 As a result of these initiatives vehicle usage among staff has greatly decreased.

 Our Next Steps

 At Galway Clinic we understand that we need to continually look to improve our environmental performance and reduce our environmental footprint.
-In 2015 we will again strive to be the most environmentally friendly and most energy efficient hospital in Ireland.
+We will again strive to be the most environmentally friendly and most energy efficient hospital in Ireland.
 Among our plans for this year are the following initiatives:

 - Formalising a Green Procurement Strategy

 - Food composting and green food waste recycling policies

 - Use of Ecocem, and other green building products, in new building works